Why Parents Should Track Their Young Athlete's Pitch Count

 For the study, Dr. Gilmore and her UH Rainbow colleagues surveyed 82 youth baseball coaches in two Midwestern metropolitan areas.
 They asked questions about the type of team, age of the players and how often they counted pitches and in what way – per game, per week, per season, per year or some combination of those.

 Results showed that 56 percent of coaches surveyed reported “always” keeping track of pitch counts.
 However, 92 percent reported not keeping track of pitch counts according to the recommendations of the American Sports Medicine Institute (ASMI).
-ASMI recommends tracking pitches on a game, weekly, seasonal and yearly basis.
+ASMI recommends tracking pitches on a game, weekly, seasonal and yearly basis and issues guidelines on pitch limits.

 In addition, 56 percent of coaches surveyed reported not following the pitch count recommendations as established by the USA Baseball Medical & Safety Advisory Committee.
 Just 13 percent of coaches could correctly identify risk factors for overuse injuries.